dpuchall333/KangarooList/README.md

 10. User can order pages by topic, priority (numbered), or last updated note (date)

 ## Research Topics
 1. Slack App Integration with Bolt for JavaScript(7pts): A Slack app is a web applications that allows for integration with the Slack messaging app.
+In this project, I will use the framework developemed for the web app and create a modified version of Kangaroo as a  Slack App.
+This app will allow users to enhance the bookmarking features currently available in Slack.
+It will provide a space for users to save resources shared in Slack channels in an organized fasion.
-2. Bootstrap (3pts)
+2. Bootstrap (3pts): I will be using bootstrap to as a front end framework to build a dynamic and responsive web application.
+Bootstrap is a JavaScript library.
+Aspects of JQuery will also be used.
 3. Authenticaion Plugin Option (3pts)
     Authentication Plugin opton integration would allow the user to sign into or create a more secure account with Mongoose Passport library.